-- Collect from fire box: - o Orange hi-vis jacket and put it on. - Clipboard with check off sheet. - At the designated assembly point. - Take charge of the evacuation. - Ensure people gather at the assembly point only. - It is important to leave sufficient space for emergency services to approach people should be moved to the assembly point. - Delegate trained Fire Wardens or other staff (depending on availability) to building exits to prevent anyone re-entering. - Receive confirmation from Fire Wardens/Floor Checkers that the area they are responsible for has been evacuated using check off sheet. - Meet Security and/or the Fire and Rescue Service and provide information about: - Location and nature of fire (if known). - o Any injuries. - o Anyone still in the building and inform them if any sector has not been checked off. - o Layout of the building ('Information for the Fire and Rescue Service' folder).
+- Collect from fire box:

+- Two-way radio.

+- o Orange hi-vis jacket.

+- o Clipboard with check off sheet.

+- Wear ORANGE Hi-Vis jacket

+- Go to the designated assembly point.

+- Take charge of the evacuation.

+- Ensure people gather at the assembly point only.

+- Assembly point It is important to leave sufficient space for emergency service vehicles to come onto the Academic Square if required (services would normally attend at South entrance)

+people should be encouraged towards the ramp leading to the Sir Duncan Rice Library

+- Delegate people to building exits to prevent anyone re-entering.

+- Receive confirmation from Fire Wardens that the area they are responsible for has been evacuated using check off sheet.

+- Meet Security and/or the Fire and Rescue Service and provide information about:

+- Location and nature of fire (if known).

+- Any injuries.

+- \circ $\;$ Anyone still in the building and inform them if any sector has not been checked off.

+- Layout of the building ('Information for the Fire and Rescue Service' folder).